winwu/try-tf/README.md

 For aws related practices, we need a aws "default" profile in local env.

+0. create a user in IAM, the uesr should has related permissions, like: AmazonEC2FullAccess, AmazonS3FullAccess
 1. prepare "default" profile
 2. touch and edit ~/.aws/credentials
 3. fill in these configs, like: